Guatemalan genocide: Stages of the genocide

 Despite the denial of Gen. Romeo Lucas, the government retaliated with a wave of repression against those it believed to comprise the civilian support mechanisms of the EGP.
 The government traditionally viewed cooperatives as a vehicle for left wing subversion.
 Due to the fact that cooperatives had been largely drawn out into the open, the names of cooperativists were relatively easy for the intelligence services (G-2) to collate in order to designate targets for the subsequent extermination program.
-Peasants identified as belonging to cooperatives began to disappear or turn up dead throughout the Indian communities of El Quiche, individually and collectively.
+Peasants identified as belonging to cooperatives began to disappear or turn up dead throughout the Indigenous communities of El Quiche, individually and collectively.
 In one instance on 7 July 1975 – one month to the date after the assassination of Arenas – a contingent of uniformed army paratroopers arrived in UH-1H helicopters in the marketplace of Ixcán Grande.
 There they seized 30 men who were members of the Xalbal cooperative and took them away in helicopters; all were subsequently "disappeared".
 The killings and disappearances were accompanied by a disturbing mimeographed letter sent to Guatemala City cooperatives at the same time in the name of the MANO death squad of the ruling MLN party:

 The case of the thirty men seized on 7 July, as well as seven other cases of "disappearances" among the same cooperative were named in a sworn statement to General Kjell Laugerud in November 1975.
 The Ministry of the Interior responded by denying that the "disappeared" persons had been taken by the government.
 A total of 60 cooperative leaders were confirmed as having been murdered or "disappeared" in Ixcan between June and December 1975.
 An additional 163 cooperative and village leaders were assassinated by death squads between 1976 and 1978.
 Believing that the Catholic Church constituted a major part of the social base of the EGP, the regime also began singling out targets among the catechists.
 Between November 1976 and December 1977, death squads murdered 143 Catholic Action catechists of the 'Diocese of El Quiche.'
 Documented cases of killings and forced disappearances during this time represent a small fraction of the true number of killings by government forces, especially in the indigenous highlands, as many murders of people went unreported.